 Rumors claimed he kept a harem of young boys and girls.
 The story goes that when he got bored of them, he tossed them over the cliff.

 Despite this negative image, Tiberius left the Roman treasury well stocked.

 3. Caligula the Cruel, 37-41

 But in late 37, Caligula fell ill and his insane antics began.
-He believed himself to be a living god.
+He believed himself to be a living god and insisted people acknowledge his divinity.
 He allegedly had sex with his sisters, murdered people at whim, and wanted to make his beloved horse a consul.

 4. Claudius the Historian, 41-54

 Claudius was made famous by Robert Graves book and the TV series I Claudius.
 Claudius was a stammering, limping, and uncouth emperor.